CA1806: Do not ignore method results

-CA1806 is triggered by several different scenarios where you call a method and it ignore what it returned.
-I’ll show examples of a few of the scenarios.
+The CA1806 warning is triggered whenever you call a method and ignore the return value.
+I’ll show examples of a few of the scenarios where you might run into this.

 CA1806 – When you call a string method and don’t use the new string

 Strings are immutable.
-Once you create a string, you can’t change that string object.
-There are many string methods that appear to modify a string, but what they’re really doing is creating a new string object.
+Once you create a string, you can’t change it.
+There are many string methods that appear to modify a string (such as string.Remove), but what they’re really doing is creating a new string object.

 When you call these string methods and don’t use the new string they create, you’ll get the CA1806 warning.
 For example, consider the following code: